Schneider Electric Logo

 Schneider Electric Emblem

-The Schneider Electric logo is a multi-component picture in a pleasant, calm color.
+The Schneider Electric logo is a multi-component image in a pleasant, calm color palette.
 It combines different fonts, shades, and elements.
 Despite this, the logo looks harmonious, creating a unified company image.
 The main semantic load is laid on the fonts.
-There are two different formats on the picture.
+The picture shows two different formats.

-The word Schneider is in a simple, thick, sans serif font.
+The word Schneider is in a simple, thick, sans-serif font.
 There are minimal gaps and lines of varying thicknesses.
 The message of this style is reliability, professionalism, and progressiveness.
-It is complemented by a fine, thin font used for the word Electric.
+It is complemented by a fine, thin font for the word “Electric”.
 Among its features are big spaces, no serifs, and an unusual cut in one of the letters.

 Schneider Electric Symbol

 All the elements are colored light green.
-It is a symbol of nature, purity, and balance, which emphasizes the focus on green technology.
-The background and the filling of the decorative badge are designed in the traditional white color, denoting reliability, transparency, and openness to new solutions.
+It is a symbol of nature, purity, and balance, emphasizing green technology.
+The background and the filling of the decorative badge are designed in traditional white, denoting reliability, transparency, and openness to new solutions.
 It is also an important part of Schneider Electric’s strategy.